RasaHQ/rasa/docs/nlu/components.rst

 ~~~~~~~~~~~~~~~~~~~~

 :Short: MITIE entity extraction (using a `MITIE NER trainer <https://github.com/mit-nlp/MITIE/blob/master/mitielib/src/ner_trainer.cpp>`_)
-:Outputs: appends ``entities``
+:Outputs: ``entities``
-:Requires: :ref:`MitieNLP`
+:Requires: :ref:`MitieNLP` and ``tokens``
 :Output-Example:

     .. code-block:: json

         {
+            "entities": [{
-            "entities": [{"value": "New York City",
+                "value": "New York City",
                 "start": 20,
                 "end": 33,
                 "confidence": null,
                 "entity": "city",
-                          "extractor": "MitieEntityExtractor"}]
+                "extractor": "MitieEntityExtractor"
+            }]
         }

 :Description:
-    This uses the MITIE entity extraction to find entities in a message.
+    ``MitieEntityExtractor`` uses the MITIE entity extraction to find entities in a message.
 The underlying classifier
     is using a multi class linear SVM with a sparse linear kernel and custom features.
     The MITIE component does not provide entity confidence values.
 :Configuration: